 Sam the Man and the Chicken Plan (series) by Frances O’Roark Dowell, illustrated by Amy June Bates.
-In the spirit of Henry Huggins, an independent-minded, 7 year old boy wants to earn some money.
+In the spirit of Henry Huggins, an independent-minded 7 year old boy wants to earn some money.
 Along the way he acquires a chicken and befriends his cranky old neighbor.
-A wonderful book full of old-fashioned fun.
+A wonderful book full of old-fashioned fun and humor.

 Juana and Lucas by Juana Medina.
 Juana is a charming and plucky girl who narrates her experience living in Colombia.
 She has to learn English at school and she does like like it!
 But then her grandparents tell her they are going on a trip where English will come in handy and Juana discovers that learning English gets easier the more you practice.
 I love the mingling of Spanish and English in this book and Juana’s way of expressing herself is wonderfully dramatic and charming.